canton7/RestEase/README.md

 [RestEase is available on NuGet](https://www.nuget.org/packages/RestEase).
 See that page for installation instructions.

-If you're using C# 9 or .NET 5 (or higher), reference [RestEase.SourceGenerator](https://www.nuget.org/packages/RestEase.SourceGenerator) instead.
+If you're using C# 9 or .NET 5 (or higher), reference [RestEase.SourceGenerator](https://www.nuget.org/packages/RestEase.SourceGenerator) as well to get compile-time errors and faster execution.
 See [Using RestEase.SourceGenerator](#using-resteasesourcegenerator) for more information.
+If you're targetting iOS or .NET Native, you will need to do this, as runtime code generation isn't available.

 If you're using ASP.NET Core, take a look at [Using HttpClientFactory](#using-httpclientfactory).